 Listen.
 I have been seriously disappointed one too many times by vegan Caesar dressings.
 So, a couple of years ago, I worked hard on creating the perfect recipe for myself.
 Today, I am sharing it with you all!
 It’s incredibly flavorful, easy, and quick to make.
-My vegan Caesar dressing genuinely tastes like an authentic Caesar dressing, despite the lack of dairy, eggs, and anchovies.
-Because, yes, an authentic Caesar dressing contains… anchovies… But, don’t worry, I have a vegan replacement for all of those ingredients, even the anchovies.
+My vegan Caesar dressing genuinely tastes like an authentic Caesar dressing, despite lacking dairy, eggs, and anchovies.
+Because, yes, an authentic Caesar dressing contains… anchovies… But don’t worry, I have a vegan replacement for all those ingredients, even the anchovies.

 It’s FULL of flavor.
 The lemon juice, apple cider vinegar, dijon mustard, Worcestershire sauce, and capers give it a lovely zing.
-The vegan parmesan also adds a subtle tang while adding that classic cheesy background flavor to the dressing.
+The vegan parmesan also adds a subtle tang and a classic cheesy background flavor to the dressing.
 Then, I choose to add in a BUNCH of fresh garlic.
 It’s not overpowering by any means, though.
 This vegan Caesar dressing is just.. perfect.